 We’re also encouraging former teachers to rejoin the profession through the Return to Teaching Advisory service – read more about this initiative here.

 Since our launch of the Teacher Recruitment and Retention Strategy nearly five years ago, we’ve worked to develop access high-quality training and support for teachers at every stage of their career.

-This winter, we will publish a strategy update that builds upon a commitment to give every child a world class education delivered by great teachers.
+In 2024, we will publish a strategy update that builds upon a commitment to give every child a world class education delivered by great teachers.
 This will set out priorities for the coming years and provide an update on progress made so far.